captn3m0/codechef/_problems/school/LADDU.md

 Let us know about various activities and amount of laddus you get corresponding to them.

 - Contest Win (CodeChef’s Long, Cook-Off, LTIME, or any contest hosted with us) : 300 + Bonus (Bonus = 20 - contest rank).
-Note that if your rank is > 20, then you won't get any bonus.
+Note that if your rank is &gt; 20, then you won't get any bonus.
 - Top Contributor on [Discuss](http://discuss.codechef.com) : 300
 - Bug Finder : 50 - 1000 (depending on the bug severity).
 It may also fetch you a CodeChef internship!
 - Contest Hosting : 50